 The rooms at Disneyland Hotel are exactly what I wanted to see and feel, being completely soaked up in the magic and wrapped in the Disney bubble during my family vacation.
 Our room was fresh, clean, comfortable and convenient.

 Want to know what’s even more magical about staying at a true original?
 The headboards!
-Flip the switch and it lights up with fireworks and the tune of “when you wish upon a star.”
+Flip the switch and it lights up with fireworks and the tune of “a dream is a wish your heart makes.”
 I may have also used that soft sounding music to wake my kids up each morning :).
 It’s magical beyond belief.
 Bonus Tip: Print your Disneyland vacation itinerary with step by step ride guides here.

 Disneyland Hotel room deal: Book your stay and tickets in a package through my partner with a low-price guarantee.
 You’ll get access to discount Disneyland tickets, discount Disneyland Hotel rooms and an additional savings.
-Use promo code Happiest10 when you book.
+Get my promo code delivered to your inbox now..
 Remember, if you find a better deal elsewhere, they will match it (including any additional perks like gift cards offered occasionally through merchants like Costco).

 Disneyland Hotel Room descriptions: